EdenHazardan/SFC/README.md

-# CGFC
+# SFC
-This repository is released for double-blind submission, which can reproduce the main results (our proposed CGFC) of the experiment on VIPER to Cityscapes-Seq.
+This repository is released for double-blind submission, which can reproduce the main results (our proposed SFC) of the experiment on VIPER to Cityscapes-Seq.
 Experiments on the SYNTHIA-Seq to Cityscapes-Seq can be easily implemented by slightly modifying the dataset and setting.

 ## Install & Requirements